errorexists/Getting-Started-With-OpenCore/README.md

 **Quirk**: Certain ACPI fixes.
 Avoid unless needed.

 * FadtEnableReset: NO (Enable reboot and shutdown on legacy hardware, not recommended unless needed)
-* ~~IgnoreForWindows: NO (Disable ACPI modifications when booting Windows, only for those who made broken ACPI tables)~~ Removed from OpenCore
 * NormalizeHeaders: Cleanup ACPI header fields, irrelevant in 10.14
 * RebaseRegions: Attempt to heuristically relocate ACPI memory regions
 * ResetHwSig: Needed for hardware that fail fail to maintain hardware signature across the reboots and cause issues with